 “There is exciting new leadership with an enthusiastic vision for the campus as a unique teaching and learning place,” says Smith.
 “That enthusiasm has spread throughout the internal and external community.”

 Cochran says Smith and his colleagues were invaluable in making what can often be an emotionally charged and drawn-out process go smoothly and quickly.
 “It was important to me that everyone at the college have an opportunity to be heard, even though we all understood it wouldn’t be possible to use everyone’s ideas,” he says.
 “Ron is not only an expert architect but a terrific communicator and facilitator.
 His confidence in this process and broad knowledge of best practices gave our team the confidence to sift through a few hundred ideas to make good decisions quickly.
 I wanted the plan finalized in six months, and he made that happen.”

 The team identified eight goals for the 2016-2016 plan, with a new student center being the need identified most often.
 There was agreement that reaching Cochran’s stated goal to return the study body size to roughly 1,000 students from the typical 750-800 size of recent years will require a new student-centered facility.
-“We need a modern building with a bit of a ‘wow’ factor to not only be competitive with other colleges, but to also bring student life into the heart of campus rather than at the edge, where our current student center lies,” says Dean of Students Teresa Ferguson.

 Under Smith’s guidance, the committee reviewed the significance of the historical buildings on campus and how students currently moved around or through them in order to identify the best position for a new student center.

 Planned athletic facilities improvements include a baseball press box/field house and covered soccer field seating.